Bounded $H_{\infty}$-calculus for Boundary Value Problems on Manifolds with Conical Singularities: Boundary value problems for cone differential operators

 Ellipticity with parameter implies that $T$ is a normal boundary condition in the sense of Grubb \cite[Definition 1.4.3]{Gr} and \cite[Definition 3.6]{CSS1}; the argument is the same as in the smooth case, see \cite[Lemma 1.5.7]{Gr}.
 In particular

-is surjective for every choice of $\gamma\in\R$, $1<p<+\infty$ and $s>\mu-1+1/p$.
+is surjective for every choice of $\gamma \in {\mathbb{R}}$, $1<p<+\infty $ and $s>\mu -1+1/p$.
 There exists a right-inverse in Boutet de Monvel's calculus, as constructed for example in Lemma 3.4 and Proposition 3.7 of \cite{CSS1}.
-Here, with slight abuse of notation, the trace spaces on the right are weighted Besov spaces with parameters $p=q$.
-Though some of the discussion below remains valid for $\D$-elliptic boundary value problems with normal boundary condition, we shall make the following assumption which stands throughout the whole paper:
+The trace spaces on the right are weighted Besov spaces with parameters $p=q$.
+Though some of the discussion below remains valid for ${\mathbb{D}}$-elliptic boundary value problems with normal boundary condition, we shall make the following assumption which stands throughout the whole paper:

-\textbf{Assumption:} The boundary value problem $\cA=\binom AT$ is $\D$-elliptic with parameter in $\gL$.
+\textbf{Assumption:} The boundary value problem ${\mathcal{A}}=\binom{A}{T}$ is ${\mathbb{D}}$-elliptic with parameter in $\Lambda $.

-\section{Domains and Realizations}
+\section{Domains and realizations}

-In this section let $\gamma\in \R$ and $1<p<+\infty$ be fixed.
+In this section let $\gamma \in {\mathbb{R}}$ and $1<p<+\infty $ be fixed.